Canada-Peru relations

 Development

-Peru is now a resource-rich, upper middle income country with great growth potential, two decades of macroeconomic success and significant reductions in poverty.
-Peru, however, still faces deep social inequality and poverty, particularly in rural areas, which were amplified by the COVID-19 pandemic and its resulting lock-downs.
+Peru is now a resource-rich, upper middle-income country with great growth potential, two decades of macroeconomic success and significant reductions in poverty.
+Peru, however, still faces deep social inequality and poverty, particularly in rural areas, which were amplified by the COVID-19 pandemic and its resulting lockdowns.
+Peru also has among the greatest biodiversity in the world yet is also among the countries most vulnerable to climate change and natural disasters.

-Canada’s international assistance has helped Peru respond to these challenges, through close to $31M in programming in 2020-21 delivered mainly through Global Affairs Canada’s multiple programs.
-These programs are aligned with recommendations made by the Organization for Economic Cooperation and Development, which Peru aspires to join.
+Canada’s international assistance has helped Peru respond to these challenges, through close to $32M in programming in 2021-2022.
 Support is being provided to various levels of government to improve accountability, transparency and efficiency in service delivery.
 Important public service reform is underway to improve human resource management as a core function of government, focused on a more effective and merit-based civil service.

 In line with the Peruvian government’s goal to reduce poverty by building a more inclusive and diversified economy, assistance is being provided to support the promotion and the protection of the rights of domestic workers and the efforts made to recognize, reduce and equally distribute paid and unpaid care work.

-Peru has among the greatest biodiversity in the world, but is also among the countries most vulnerable to climate change and natural disasters.
-We are working together to advance environmental protection, encourage the adoption of climate-smart agriculture and promote nature-based solutions to address climate change.
+We are working with Peruvian counterparts to advance environmental protection, encourage the adoption of climate-smart agriculture and promote nature-based solutions to address climate change.
 We support women’s leadership and empowerment in climate actions solutions, improve the livelihood of local Indigenous communities and promote the participatory management and use of natural resources, especially water.
-Global Affairs Canada’s Global Issues and Development Branch programs complements the Geographic Program through support to global environmental and climate funds with activities in Peru.
+We also provide support to global environmental and climate funds with activities in Peru.

-Canada also provides international assistance to Peru through Global Affairs Canada’s Inter-American Program, which addresses regional, multi-country or trans-boundary issues.
-This program supports in Peru efforts to increase access to sexual and reproductive health services and strengthening of the health system, strengthening of natural resource management and technical and vocational education and training in the extractive sector.
-Canada supports Peru efforts to reinforced its judicial system and parliaments.
+Canada also provides international assistance to Peru on regional, multi-country or trans-boundary issues.
+This program supports Peru efforts to increase access to sexual and reproductive health services and strengthening of the health system, strengthening of natural resource management and technical and vocational education and training in the extractive sector.
+Canada supports Peru efforts to reinforce its judicial system and parliaments.

 Related links